labr1younes/small_projects/README.md

 ## Usage

 Feel free to explore the projects in this repository and use them as learning resources or as inspiration for your own projects.
-Each project is contained in its own directory and includes a README file with instructions on how to run and use the project.
+Each project is contained in its own directory and includes a README file having a small description about the project.

 ## Contribution